Let me get something straight from the get-go…

 The second tier is a lead magnet, where they will exchange contact information to access premium content.

 From there, you systemically create more value, and charge more money, for every offer as your prospects make their way up the value ladder.

 Bonus tip: Flip the value ladder and your product tiers upside down and it forms your marketing funnel.

 Here’s a visual representation of the concept from Russell Brunson:

 Looking for some further resources to help you get started on building your own product tiers?
 These are a good starting point:

 DotComSecrets Daily Sketch Episode 6 – YouTube

 Your tripwire offer is a crucial part of your sales funnel – its sole purpose is to turn your prospect into a paying customer.
 It’s the first step above “Free Content” and your “Lead Magnet” in the value ladder.

 Offering an irresistible tripwire offer can deliver serious ROI because it’s estimated that once someone buys from you – regardless of the price – they are 10x more likely to buy from you again.

-In one example, Authority Hacker sold part one of their video course for $9.95, and then up-sold their main offer to these tripwire buyers.
+In one example, Authority Hacker sold part one of its video course for $9.95, and then up-sold its main offer to these tripwire buyers.
 They ended up with a 26% upsell rate, and $2,376 in core revenue from a small email list.